 I was later told that she belonged to the Rabari Community.
 Until then, I knew nothing about the tribe and their craftsmanship.
 My curiosity to dig out more about this community lingered in my mind and I decided to get some detailed information about this tribe.

-The tribal communities and their unique cultural fabrics have been fascinating me ever since.
-The cultural variation, social practices, the customs and traditions and their social hierarchy within the community makes it an interesting case study.
-For that instance, Rabari Tribe and their lifestyle simply lured me.
+The tribal communities and their unique cultural fabrics have been fascinating to me ever since.
+The cultural variation, social practices, customs and traditions, and their social hierarchy within the community make it an interesting case study.
 The word ‘Rabari’, means “Outsiders”, which mostly defines their occupation and status within the society.

 Mud Relief Work of Rabari Tribe

 Rabaris believe that a woman with water pots is the most auspicious sign for the community.
-The use of mirror in their embroidery and also in mud-relief work signifies their deep rooted belief.
+The use of mirrors in their embroidery and also in mud-relief work signifies their deep-rooted belief.
 According to Rabaris, mirrors dismiss the negative effects of the evil eye and due to this reason, abundant use of mirror work is evident in their crafts.

-Re-production of any of the contents, including the photographs without prior consent/permission of the Writer is strictly prohibited and a violation of the same will attract legal action.
+Re-production of any of the content, including the photographs without prior consent/permission of the Writer is strictly prohibited and a violation of the same will attract legal action.